ottenbreit-data-science/aplr/API_REFERENCE_FOR_CLASSIFICATION.md

 ***0*** does not print progress reports during fitting. ***1*** prints a summary after running the ***fit*** method. ***2*** prints a summary after each boosting step.

 #### max_interaction_level (default = 1)
 Specifies the maximum allowed depth of interaction terms. ***0*** means that interactions are not allowed.
-This hyperparameter should be tuned.
+This hyperparameter should be tuned by for example doing a grid search for best predictiveness.
+For best interpretability use 0 (or 1 if interactions are needed).

 #### max_interactions (default = 100000)
 The maximum number of interactions allowed in each underlying model.
 A lower value may be used to reduce computational time.